 Tim Malfroy’s wild honey, wild honeycomb and beeswax are all ethically and sustainably produced in bee-friendly Warré hives at his property in the Blue Mountains.
-Malfroy, one of only a handful of professional natural beekeepers in the world, is also active in engaging with the community to promote natural beekeeping practices, the importance of native bees, permaculture and sustainability.
+Malfroy, one of only a handful of professional natural beekeepers in the world, is also active in engaging with the community.
+He promotes natural beekeeping practices, the importance of native bees, permaculture and sustainability.
 His wild honey has won countless awards, and features on the menus of some of Australia’s best restaurants.

 Maggie Beer Award for Outstanding Contribution to Australian Food

 As patron of the awards, Maggie Beer personally recognises someone each year who has had a significant impact on the direction, quality and recognition of Australian food and food culture.
 This year’s winner, Peter Gilmore, is the Executive Chef at two of Australia’s most famous and dynamic restaurants: Bennelong at the Sydney Opera House and Quay restaurant across the harbour in The Rocks.